Hussain88876/Full-stack-project-with-Java-integration/README.md

 # Full Stack website with Java backend integration
- This was a collaborative project where a full stack website was built in two weeks.
+This was a collaborative project where a full-stack website was built in two weeks.
+It utalises APIs and a database to make permanent local changes regarding account creation, editing accounts, uploading images and posts.

-The project consists of a social media/blogging system that incorporates essential and intermediate principles such as authentication and password hashing
+The project consists of a social media/blogging system that incorporates essential and intermediate programming principles such as authentication and password hashing

+ **Technologies**
+ - Svelte
+ - Java
+ - Javascript
+ - NodeJS
+ - Express
+ - API
+ - SQLite

+**Features**
+- User Authentication
+- Admin Authentication
+- Password hashing/salting
+- Permanent creation of user accounts
+- Permanent upload pictures/comments/blogs
+- Like and unlike articles
+- Permanent editing of profile
+- Permanent deletion of profile
+- Java application integration

+# How to install

 **Backend**
 - npm install
 - npm run dev to set up server